 In the early 1980’s, he raised the venture capital for, founded, and served as president and CEO of the third municipal bond insurance company in the world and the first to insure economic development projects.
-He sold the company to a major international bank.
-He was also a partner in the New York City law firm of Shea & Gould.
+The company had 28 employees when he sold it to a major international bank.
+Mr. Curley was also a partner in the celebrated New York City law firm of Shea & Gould.

 Mr. Curley has also served in several roles in government.
-First, as Deputy Commissioner & General Counsel of the New York State Department of Economic Development; and then as President and CEO of the State’s bank for economic development.
-He was also the General Counsel of the bank and General Counsel of the New York State Science & Technology Foundation, the State’s venture capital agency.
+First, as Deputy Commissioner (Secretary) & General Counsel of the New York State Department of Economic Development; and then as President and CEO of the State’s bank for economic development.
+He was also the General Counsel of the New York State Science & Technology Foundation, the State’s venture capital agency.
 Prior to that, Mr. Curley served as Parliamentarian of the New York State Assembly and Associate Counsel to the Speaker and was also an Assistant to Congressman Richard D. McCarthy (D-NY) in Washington, DC.
-He also served as Adjunct Professor of Banking & Finance at New York University teaching Venture Capital and Capital Markets and was appointed to the Board of Directors of the United Nations Development Corporation by New York City Mayor Ed Koch.
+He also served as Adjunct Professor of Banking & Finance at New York University teaching Venture Capital and Capital Markets.
+Mr. Curley was appointed to the Board of Directors of the United Nations Development Corporation by New York City Mayor Ed Koch.